 Pick A Reliable Pottery Wheel

 Although most beginner artists prefer hand-building when starting their journey, experimenting with different processes can be fun.
-Wheel throwing can be intimidating at the beginning, but it is an important part of the pottery process.
+At the beginning, wheel throwing can be intimidating, but it is an important part of the pottery process.

 An electric pottery wheel can be your go-to choice for an easy crafting process.
 Most electric wheels allow you to produce larger volumes of pottery pieces in a shorter time frame.
 These automatic wheels are lighter in weight & are very portable.
 Modern-day electric pottery wheels have a motor speed that can go as high as 300RPM.
 Moreover, it also has a high torque that enables it to carry the weight of the clay with ease.